Adding Guardrails To A Cloud Account After The Fact

 Return on investment?
 Low for your team.
-High for the overall organisation.
-The idea behind centralised security and audit accounts is to get a handle on the overall risk the organisation faces.
+High for the overall organization.
+The idea behind centralized security and audit accounts is to get a handle on the overall risk the organization faces.
 This is one you take for the team.

 Organizing Access Control Permissions

 Despite the high level of pushback in the previous step, this recommendation is by far the hardest to pull off.

 For some reason, permissions almost always gradually drift towards “administrator” levels.

 It’s often little changes here and there over time and before you know it, a resource needlessly had full administrator access to your cloud account.
 Therefore you need to regularly review and maintain the permissions in your cloud account.

 Remember, the goal is to manage these permissions using a higher-level abstraction.
 Creating policies or roles for various tasks is a great first step.

 There’s a lot of information out there to help get you started.
 Here are a few examples:

 - Get started with permissions, access levels, and security groups – Azure DevOps from the Microsoft Docs site